COVID-19 Energy Efficiency Capital Grant - second call

 EECG helps businesses recover from COVID-19 and build resilience through green efficiency.
 It provides grant support for the installation of energy-efficient equipment that offers greater efficiency in the use of energy, providing cost savings and carbon savings.

-EECG is open to existing Invest NI customers and businesses eligible to become an Invest NI customer.
+EECG was open to existing Invest NI customers and businesses eligible to become an Invest NI customer.

 What is available?